STANFORD-O’CONNOR FMRP JUSTICE EQUITY, DIVERSITY and INCLUSION VISION:

 Overview of Santa Clara County health system during orientation

-Annual FCM month rotation in which each resident develops a community or clinical research project in an area of choice (including topics in health equity and community health)
+Annual Family and Community Medicine month-long rotation in which each resident develops a community or clinical research project in an area of choice (including topics in health equity and community health)

 Adverse Childhood Experiences (ACEs) training and implementation in continuity clinic